shambhavi2703/dog_emotion_detection_flask/README.md

 This repository contains a Flask web application that predicts the emotion of dogs from input images  The model has been trained on a dataset of labeled dog images to classify them into different emotion categories, such as happy, sad, angry, and relaxed.

+## Demo
+you can find demo images of working model in DEMO

 ## Walkthrough
 This repository contains a Flask web application that predicts the emotion of dogs from input images using two Inception v3 deep learning models.
 The models, saved as model1.h5 and model2.h5, were developed on Google Colab in the file model_buil.ipynb.
 The dog image dataset used for training the models is available [here](https://www.kaggle.com/datasets/devzohaib/dog-emotions-prediction).